 Disability Education in Schools

+Our school sessions are inclusive for all students whether they have a disability or not.
+The sessions can be adapted to any age group or ability in students.
 Ultimately, our goal is to provide a meaningful and enjoyable experience that raises awareness and understanding of the lives of people with a disability.

 “Well organised, the communication throughout was exceptional, the set up and pack up was smooth, it was informative, had the right amount of talk and activity, value for money and an experience that all students should have”